-Okay so admittedly the plot for ‘Best Of The Best’ isn’t exactly original and you could say it follows the standard ‘Rocky’ underdog formula, but that certainly doesn’t equate to a bad movie.
-For starters, it executes the scenario exceptionally well, with main characters that each display distinctive personality traits (good and bad) and must endure real life problems.
+Okay, so admittedly the plot for ‘Best Of The Best’ isn’t exactly all that original and you could say it follows the standard ‘Rocky’ underdog formula, but that certainly doesn’t equate to a bad movie.
+For starters, it executes the scenario exceptionally well, with main characters that each display distinctive personality traits (good and bad) and must endure real-life problems.
 The story also deviates slightly from the standard route and even though it has its fair share of clichéd dialogue, does occasionally manage to tug at the heartstrings.
-Director Robert Radler also helps to inject some quality into the proceedings as he effectively handles Alex’s relationship with his son and makes good use of flashbacks for Tommy’s sad back-story.
-Don’t get me wrong though, this isn’t exactly the pinnacle of filmmaking and does still ooze huge amounts of cheese, but its the fun kind of cheese that ‘Team America’ poked fun at, such as training montages and long contemplative bike rides in the mountains.
+Director Robert Radler also helps to inject some quality into the proceedings as he effectively handles Alex’s relationship with his son and makes good use of flashbacks for Tommy’s sad back story.
+Don’t get me wrong though, this isn’t exactly the pinnacle of filmmaking and does still ooze huge amounts of cheese, but it’s the fun kind of cheese that ‘Team America’ poked fun at, such as training montages and long contemplative bike rides in the mountains.